jcarrete5/ftp/README.md

 there wasn't an error in the first command.
 The sender knows that my commands are trustworthy because of the authentication process to initially connect to the server.
-Because the data and commands sent over the wire are unencrypted, it is possible for a third-party to sniff these packets and read their contents.
-So in some ways, the server might not be able to trust the commands too because a third-party could have sniffed the authentication packets from a previous session and used those credentials to log in as another user.
+Because the data and commands sent over the wire are unencrypted, it *is* possible for a third-party to sniff these packets and read their contents.
+So in some ways, the server might not be able to trust the commands because a third-party could have sniffed the authentication packets from a previous session and used those credentials to log in as another user.

 Commands